silx-kit/pyFAI/doc/source/usage/tutorial/Separation/index.rst

 The reconstitution of the Wilson plot is also presented in another notebook.

-Finally an alternative implementation of the *peakfinder8* algorithm from the Cheetah software is presented.
+An alternative implementation of the *peakfinder8* algorithm from the Cheetah software is presented with its application to small molecule Laue crystallography and to macromolecular serial crystallography.

 .. toctree::
    :maxdepth: 1

    Separate
    Wilson
+   Laue
    Peakfinder8